KeremAkkaya/Game-Agent/README.md

 #PLASE NOTE:

 My implementations of iterative deepening, alpha-beta, and minimax searches are contained in game-agent.py.
 Heuristics I have developed for this game are contained in heuristics analysis.pdf.
 In addition, I have an analysis of monte-carlo tree search used by Alpha-Go in the research review.pdf file.
 The original project files are contained in the 'Original Project Files' folder.
-The rest of this file is original readme file for the assignment.
+The rest of this file is the original readme file for the assignment.

 ## Synopsis